Elvedin123/personal-journal/README.md

 ## MVP

--Add entries with a date and text
+- Add entries with a date and text
--Entries have a date
+- Entries have a date
--Show more recent first
+- Show more recent first
--Store them somewhere
+- Store them somewhere